Growth Metrics

 New York Times (NYT) Short term Debt (2016 - 2019)

-New York Times' Short term Debt history spans 9 years, with the latest figure at $246.2 million for Q3 2019.
+New York Times (NYT) has disclosed Short term Debt for 9 consecutive years, with $246.2 million as the latest value for Q3 2019.